aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Overview

 With the goal of extending the AWS CloudFormation language, the CloudFormation team has been having open discussions with the CloudFormation community, by using an [RFC mechanism](https://github.com/aws-cloudformation/cfn-language-discussion).
-These discussion have led to the launch of new language extensions for CloudFormation.
+These discussions have led to the launch of new language extensions for CloudFormation.
 A language extension is a transform, which is a macro hosted by CloudFormation.
 In its first release in 2022, three new language extensions were added:

 1. JSON string conversion ([Fn::ToJsonString](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ToJsonString.html)): converts an object or array to its corresponding JSON string.
 2. Length ([Fn::Length](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-length.html)): returns the number of elements within an array.